BrandonStackDev/DonoganAndTheLonelyRaceOfMen/README.md

 Checkout the latest full version here - https://drive.google.com/file/d/1zo9r_9xbS6t6JQanSdSZKrK40O-gNuxb/view?usp=drive_link

 Check out the previews on itch - https://fiver-156.itch.io/donogan-light-preview

- - only the light weight map is available right now
- - you will need to download the map and place its contents in DonoganAndTheLonelyRaceOfMen/map
+ - you will need to download the map folder from either the light version on itch, or the google drive full version, and place its contents in DonoganAndTheLonelyRaceOfMen/map
 	- if done correctly you will see lots of folders like map/chunk_10_10/ and some images and other things directly in the map folder
 	- if you have trouble trying to get setup reach out on itch, (leave a comment or whatever)